lj-ditrapani/make_html/README.markdown

 ----

-- Find the div with id = content-marker even if it is not directly in the body and replace with actual content from markdown Right now, only works if div is child of body.
+- Find the div with id = content-marker even if it is not directly in the body and replace with actual content from markdown.
+  Right now, only works if div is child of body.
   Can't handle nested div (use iter?)
 - Create SWE 430 acceptance tests